ueokande/web-extensions-tutorial/README.md

 }
 ```

-To load the extension, open `about:config` on Firefox, or `chrome://extensions`
+To load the extension, open `about:debugging` on Firefox, or `chrome://extensions`
 on Google Chrome/Chromium.
 After confirmed to load the extension, you can
 start to develop scripts.
 The example codes are in `src/background/index.js` and
 `src/content/index.js`.